phpstan/phpstan/website/src/_posts/plan-to-support-php-8-1.md

 [PHPStan 1.3](https://github.com/phpstan/phpstan/releases/tag/1.3.0) brought support for enums.

-What remains to be implemented are new rules for `readonly` properties, update [stubs](https://github.com/phpstan/php-8-stubs) of changed function signatures, and some miscellaneous thing.
+What remains to be implemented are new rules for `readonly` properties, update [stubs](https://github.com/phpstan/php-8-stubs) of changed function signatures, and some miscellaneous things.

 ---